 A final toast to Beautiful Zimbabwe.
 After breakfast, Henry will transfer you to the International Airport for your onward flights.
 Sadly, our Safari concludes.
 Anyone wishing to explore Africa further, should talk with our consultants to investigate the many wonderful add on options available.
 Please check our Information Nights for dates and times if you wish to join us from anywhere in the world for an exciting 25-minute, computer info session that will be both informative and hopefully, inspiring.

-$16,450 per person
+from $16,450 per person

 This journey has a minimum group size of 10 and a maximum group size of 14